jiangdapeng/searchengine/README.md

 searchengine
 ============

-implementation a small search engine
+implementation of a small search engine in python